czbiohub-sf/utilities/README.md

 After selecting a proper genome, you can go ahead running the alignment job.

-#### How to launch alignment job for one sample:
+#### How to launch alignment job for one sample folder:

 *Important change: you need to explicitly specify the input and output paths for your alignment.*

 The following shows an example to align a sample using STAR and htseq.
 Don't forget to include "--taxon", "--num_partitions", "--partition_id", "--s3_input_path", and "--s3_output_path" in the command since the arguments are not positional, and their sequence doesn't matter.
-These arguments are required though they're displayed under "optional arguments" after calling `evros alignment.run_star_and_htseq -h`.
-This is also true for the other alignment commands.
-When running only one sample, just enter 10 for --num_partitions and 0 for --partition_id as default values, since these two arguments are only of interest in running multiple samples all together, and they don't matter for a single sample.
-See documentation in "How to launch alignment job for multiple samples" below for more details:
+When running only one sample folder, just enter 10 for --num_partitions and 0 for --partition_id as default values, since these two arguments are only of interest in running multiple sample folders all together.
+See documentation in "How to launch alignment job for multiple sample folders" below for more details:

 ```zsh
 (utilities-env) ➜ evros alignment.run_star_and_htseq --taxon homo.gencode.v30.ERCC.chrM --num_partitions 10 --partition_id 0 --s3_input_path s3://tabula-sapiens/Pilot1/fastqs/smartseq2/pilot/B107809_A10_S130 --s3_output_path s3://output-bucket/path/for/results